bernardosulzbach/bernardosulzbach.github.io/random/computational-photography.md

 ## Issues

 Blooming is caused when the photodiodes overflow and contaminate adjacent pixels.
-A solution is the create overflow wells, but this takes precious sensor area.
+A solution is the create overflow wells, but this takes away precious sensor area.

 # Time of flight cameras